Submit

 Hakol Submission Form

 Please use the form above to submit articles for Hakol.
 The deadline to submit is the 15th of the month before the issue in which you want the story to appear.
 Occasionally the deadline for Hakol has to be changed, so please check our online calendar to confirm.
-Articles should be 500 words or less, unless you have reached out to info@havurahshalom.org for prior approval.
+Articles should be 500 words or less, unless you have reached out to tara@havurahshalom.org an received prior approval.

 Misheberach Request Form